 Groups are best if you want people to play off of each other or brainstorm a topic.
 You may also want to consider friendship pairs as a way to understand how friends can influence each other as to their buying and usage habits.

-Download the Ebook: Best Practices for Moderating Online Focus Groups for more best practices on conducting online qualitative research in 2020.
+Download the Ebook: Best Practices for Moderating Online Focus Groups for more best practices on conducting online qualitative research.